Pablo Larrazábal: Professional career

-2011: Improved form and second European Tour win

 Larrazábal started the 2011 season with a fifth-place finish in India at the Avantha Masters before finishing third in his home country's national tournament, the Open de España finishing three strokes behind the winner Thomas Aiken.
 A month later he finished fourth at the Saab Wales Open shooting a 67 during the final round to move through the field and into the top five.
 In June 2011, Larrazábal won his second European Tour title at the BMW International Open in Munich beating compatriot Sergio García in a sudden death playoff.
 Both men entered the final round trailing by two strokes, but fired rounds of 68 to finish on sixteen under par.
 Larrazábal had a putt to win outright at the 72nd hole but that slipped by, allowing García to birdie the last to take them into a playoff.
 After both players made birdies at the 18th, on the first and second playoff holes, they advanced to the par three 12th and the par three 17th, where Larrazábal let two more ten footers slide by for the championship.
 However at the fifth extra hole, the par five 18th, García ran his eagle putt four feet past, with Larrazábal two feet away in three.
 García's birdie putt then lipped out and Larrazábal holed out for victory.

 This win came three weeks after Larrazábal had missed out in a playoff himself in an Open Championship qualifier at Sunningdale, but the win has ensured himself of a place at the 2011 Open Championship at Royal St. George's.
 Larrazábal ended the season ranked 17th on the Race to Dubai, his highest finish to date.

-2012

 Larrazábals best finishes in 2012 were a pair of tied for second places: at the Reale Seguros Open de España in May and at the KLM Open in September.

-2014

 In January 2014, Larrazábal won the Abu Dhabi HSBC Golf Championship by one stroke over Rory McIlroy and Phil Mickelson.
 In a bizarre incident in April, Larrazábal was attacked by a swarm of hornets during the second round of the Maybank Malaysian Open and resorted to jumping into a lake to escape.
 He received around 20 stings, but still managed to card a round of 68.

-2015

 In June 2015, Larrazábal won his second BMW International Open in Germany.
 This was his fourth career title on the European Tour.

-2019

 In December, Larrazábal won the Alfred Dunhill Championship at Leopard Creek Country Club in South Africa by one stroke over Joel Sjöholm.
-This event was co-sanctioned by the European Tour and the Sunshine Tour.
+This event was also co-sanctioned by the Sunshine Tour.